• Skip to primary navigation

 • Tips

-You are here: Home / Side dishes / Pan Fried Potatoes and Onions Recipe
+You are here: Home / Side dishes / Crispy Pan Fried Potatoes and Onions (Perfect Every Time)

 • Facebook

-This delicious pan-fried potato and onion recipe is a way to up your game in the kitchen.
-Perfectly browned on the outside and tender on the inside, these potatoes and onions will be a hit with your whole family.
-It is a versatile side dish for breakfast, brunch, or dinner.
+This delicious Pan Fried Potatoes and onions Recipe is a way to up your game in the kitchen.
+Perfectly browned on the outside and tender on the inside, these potatoes and Onions will be a hit with your whole family.
+It is a versatile Side Dish for breakfast, brunch, or dinner.
+It is comfort food that goes with just about any main Dish.

 Close-up photo of fried potatoes and onions.

-Mashed russet potatoes and oven-browned red potatoes are great too, but these pan-fried slabs of yukon gold potatoes combined with caramelized onions are terrific.
+Mashed russet potatoes or oven-browned red Potato Recipes are great too.
+But, these pan-fried slabs of Yukon gold potatoes combined with caramelized onions are terrific.

 It’s a perfect side dish with chicken, pork, or beef.